itohio/EasyRobot/pkg/core/math/primitive/fp32/ALIGN_WITH_TF_PLAN.md

   - Fewer function calls (less overhead)
   - SIMD optimization potential
 - Existing functions use simple size-based signatures
+- ✅ **Stride-based versions** now use `generics.ElemWhere[float32]` or `generics.ElemApplyBinaryStrided[float32]` with appropriate operation functions
 - Added stride-based versions for consistency with tensor API and non-contiguous tensor support
+- Generic implementation for stride versions is more efficient than manual stride iteration
 - These are more efficient than composing from primitives for embedded use cases

 **Implemented Stride-based Versions**: